From the first meeting in 1990 that led to the formation of CALJ, the vocation of the association has focused on the well-being of learned journals.

 Sarah McCabe, Ontario Historical Society (Ontario History)

-Sandra Shaw, Journals, University of Toronto Press
+Sandra Shaw, University of Toronto Press

 In June 2017, Past President of CALJ Suzanne Kettley met with 9 other organizations at the Society for Scholarly Publishing (SSP) Annual Meeting to discuss our shared interests in addressing the lack of diversity and inclusion within the industry.
 The group agreed to continue the discussions and collaborate on possible projects starting with a Joint Statement of Principles.
 Working collectively, we combined our resources and formed the Coalition for Diversity and Inclusion in Scholarly Communications (C4DISC).